Matthew’s autism story: “I’m often treated differently, but not working at The Brain Charity”

-Matthew, who is 21 and has autism, has worked as an assistant in The Brain Food Café since October 2019, his first paid role, having previously completed a college course and supported internship.
+Matthew, who is 21 and has autism, has worked as an assistant in The Brain Food Café since October 2019.

-He said working in The Brain Charity’s on site café – developing catering skills and dealing with members of the public – has greatly improved his confidence.
+He said working in The Brain Charity’s Brain Food Café – developing catering skills and dealing with members of the public – has greatly improved his confidence.

 Matthew said: “I feel happy working at The Brain Food Café and like it here because I get to meet new people every day.